 ‘induviae’, her graduate collection, was shortlisted to be showcased at LCF BA 2018 Press show, being highlighted in diverse art and design publications such as Dazed & Confused, Dezeen and Something Curated.

 In October 2018, she presented ‘induviae’ at Sangue Novo, the Young Designers Competition of ModaLisboa, being awarded with the FashionClash prize.
 In March 2019, ‘A complex form’ was showcased at Sangue Novo.
-Carolina Raquel was awarded with the ModaLisboa Award for Best National Designer: a scholarship of 5000 euros and a Master’s in Fashion Design, at Polimoda, in Florence.
+Carolina Raquel was awarded with the ModaLisboa Award for Best National Designer: a scholarship of 5000 euros and a Master’s in Collection Design, at Polimoda, in Florence.

 A COMPLEX FORM